-It was decided that the ranking of projects using key factors important to both community members and those involved with fire suppression would give a general ranking system sufficient for this broad level of planning.
+Using the methodology developed for the 2010 update, it was decided that the ranking of projects using key factors important to both community members and those involved with fire suppression would give a general ranking system sufficient for this broad level of planning.
 The two factors used are relationship to the Wildland Urban Interface and relationship to a previous wildland fire.
 The Wildland Urban Interface was chosen because projects with closer proximity to communities will benefit those communities more closely.
 Areas that have experienced previous fire may have a higher resistance to control and need consideration to reduce fuels and the effect of a wildland fire, especially if not treated for the 5 years immediately following a fire.

-Projects were analyzed and given points ranging from 1-4 depending on their relative position to the WUI and previous wildland burn areas.
-If a project is completely within the WUI it will receive a (4) Four, and similarly if a project is completely within a previous wildland burn area it receives a (4) Four.
-A project that has more than 50% of its boundary within either of the two categories will be given a (3) Three, while a project with less than 50% of the boundary within, is given a (2) Two.
+Projects were analyzed and given points ranging from 1 to 4 depending on their relative position to the WUI and previous wildland burn areas.
+If a project is completely within the WUI it receives a (4) Four, and similarly if a project is completely within a previous wildland burn area it receives a (4) Four.
+A project that has more than 50% of its boundary within either of the two categories is given a (3) Three, while a project with less than 50% of the boundary within either of the two categories, is given a (2) Two.
 These two numbers were then multiplied together to give a total ranking.
 The reason for multiplying rather than adding is to give more of a spread and variation in ranking.